gonzavesc/scanner/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## TODO List
+- Manual Food entry in case food is not available in the DB
+- Error handling in case the food is not available in the DB
+- Option to add to the remote DB if the food is new.
+- Store last transactions and last added foods locally,